 This pattern repeats across teams and agencies.
 The pricing ceiling is what forces the migration.
 The capability ceiling is what makes people glad they moved.

-Agencies that build automations for clients face a specific version of this decision.
+Internal automation teams and outside agencies face a specific version of this decision.
 The question is not which tool is cheapest for one workflow.
-It is which tool scales across a portfolio of clients.
+It is which tool scales across a portfolio of workflows without creating hidden maintenance debt.

-Zapier does not work at agency scale.
-The per-task pricing means every client workflow adds to a recurring cost that does not decrease as you add clients.
-Some agencies use Zapier to prototype, then migrate to n8n for production deployment.
+Zapier is hard to justify at multi-workflow scale.
+The per-task pricing means every new workflow adds to a recurring cost that does not decrease as volume grows.
+Some teams use Zapier to prototype, then migrate to Make or n8n for production deployment.

-Make works for agencies that prioritize visual deliverables.
-If you are building workflows that clients review and occasionally modify themselves, Make’s interface is more accessible.
+Make works for teams that prioritize visual ownership.
+If you are building workflows that non-engineers review and occasionally modify themselves, Make’s interface is more accessible.
 Many agencies charge a retainer that includes the Make subscription cost as a line item.

 “Make is the right call when clients want to see and understand the workflow.
 You show them the visual graph, they approve it, and they feel in control.
 For internal workflows where the client never logs in, we use n8n every time.” – agency owner, r/automation

-n8n is increasingly the agency default for technical automation teams.
-The ability to self-host on a per-client VPS, manage separate credentials, and write code when the workflow requires it makes n8n more flexible as an agency operating system.
+n8n is increasingly the default for technical automation teams.
+The ability to self-host, manage separate credentials, and write code when the workflow requires it makes n8n more flexible as an automation operating system.

-If you are building an automation agency, the stack decision matters from day one.
+If you are choosing between an internal build and an outside implementation partner, the stack decision matters before the first workflow is built.
 For a deeper breakdown of the agency business model, see n8n Automation Agency Business Model and How to Make Money with n8n.

 When the Choice Changes